Definition of Operating Lease Accounting

 If a lease is classified as an operating lease by the lessor, then it must be accounted for as follows-

-Granting assets on an operating lease will usually be considered a regular business of the lessee and accounted for accordingly.
+The lessee usually considers granting assets on an operating lease as a regular business and accounts for it accordingly.
 Lessor will depreciate the asset over its useful life as normally as any other fixed asset,

 Bifurcate the initial cost related to employees and the direct cost of the lease.
-These costs, like negotiating the lease, documentation of the lease, etc., would not have been incurred if the leasing agreement didn’t come into force.
-These costs must be recorded as expenses by the lease terms and lease rent income.
-Also, assets will be recorded and regularly reported on the company’s balance sheet.
+These costs, like negotiating the lease, documentation, etc., would not have been incurred if the leasing agreement didn’t come into force.
+Lease terms and lease rental income must record these costs.
+Also, the company will record and regularly report assets on its balance sheet.

 Operating Lease Accounting Under Asc 842

-To increase transparency, ASC 842 was issued by the FASB.
-This standard has a new provision stating that all leases must be shown on a balance sheet.
+To increase transparency, the FASB issued ASC 842.
+This new standard states that all leases must be shown on a balance sheet.
 For an operating lease,

 - The lessor must retain ownership rights of the asset during and after the lease agreement.